 - Laugh at their jokes.

-- Stop for a few minutes and play with them.
+- Stop for 15 minutes and play with them.

 Children need daily love deposits